dapr/python-sdk/daprdocs/content/en/python-sdk-docs/python-actor.md

 ## Mock Actor Testing

-The Dapr Python SDK provides the ability to create mock actors to unit test your actor methods and how they interact with the actor state.
+The Dapr Python SDK provides the ability to create mock actors to unit test your actor methods and see how they interact with the actor state.

 ### Sample Usage